 Kodiak Archipelago Youth Area Watch will take place in the Kodiak Island communities of Akhiok, Old Harbor, Port Lions, Ouzinkie, Chiniak, and Kodiak (Larsen Bay and/or Karluk may participate depending upon fluctuating student enrollment.)
-Site coordinators and students will be continually trained through the school district, Kodiak College, the Fisheries Industrial Technology Center, the National Marine Fisheries Service, the Alaska Native Harbor Seal Commission, and the National Oceanic and Atmospheric Administration, and as other opportunities present themselves with visits to our island communities from the many scientists that travel there.
+Site coordinators and students will be continually trained through the school district, Kodiak College, the Fisheries Industrial Technology Center, the Alaska Native Harbor Seal Commission, the Alutiiq Museum and Archaeological Repository, and as other opportunities present themselves with visits to our island communities from the many scientists that travel there.
 Teri Schneider will serve as the coordinator and principal investigator for the program for the school district, with outreach to tribal councils through the Kodiak Archipelago.
 Additionally, traditional ecological knowledge will be integrated into the program with the assistance of TEK Specialist, Dr. Henry Huntington.
+Guest scientists will be invited to take part in gatherings and conduct site visits to the participating villages in order to share their work and provide feedback to our students and their work.